Election According to Foreknowledge is the Key!

 Was the Amorite high priest preached the Gospel?
 No, he wasn’t!
 There have been millions who died without ever hearing the Gospel of Jesus Christ and God knew it when He created this world and placed them in that position and knew that they would be lost.

-When one considers the similarities between Dr. White’s argument and the one derived from Matthew 11:20-24, one wonders why Dr. White has (presumably) never appealed to this passage when trying to convince folks that God, without any thought for their recla-mation, irremediably decrees the plight of the lost.
-Perhaps Dr. White deems this pass-age unsuitable because Matthew 11:21 implies that something apart from regeneration can lead to repentance.
+When one considers the similarities between Dr. White’s argument and the one derived from Matthew 11:20-24, one wonders why Dr. White has (presumably) never appealed to this passage when trying to convince folks that God, without any thought for their reclamation, irremediably decrees the plight of the lost.
+Perhaps Dr. White deems this passage unsuitable because Matthew 11:21 seems to imply that something else apart from unsolicited regeneration can lead to repentance.
 After all, such a verse would not be helpful to a Calvinist.
 Nevertheless, it is apparent from these excerpts that Dr. White does not believe in Colossians 1:23.
 For had he believed this verse, he would not have claimed that the consequence of God forbidding Paul from taking the Gospel to Asia was that “people died without Christ.”
 Moreover, by asserting this unbiblical consequent White commits a logical fallacy.
 For while it is certainly possible that because of Acts 16:6 some Asians died without hearing the Gospel, it does not follow necessarily.
 Since God is the only Omniscient being, what follows is that He alone is capable of reaching that conclusion.
 By the way, it turns out that according to 1 Peter 1:1, God ended up getting the Gospel to Asia though another means, namely, the Apostle Peter.
 Therefore, Dr White’s implication that Asia was purposefully deprived of the Gospel (in order to secure the damnation of the non-elect) is a non sequitur.
 Nor does it follow that any Asians who died without Christ are now “lost” merely because the Gospel might have been delayed from arriving in Asia.
 After all, before Christ was born in Bethlehem, the Gospel was delayed from arriving in many more places than just Asia.
 For when speaking about the advent of the Messianic era, Isaiah 42:4 & 51:5 tell us that the Isles (i.e. the pagan nations) shall await Christ and His (coming) law.
 Were the inhabitants of these pagan nations who died while awaiting the Gospel condemned as well?
 Not necessarily, at least not according to the implications of Acts 14:16, 17:30-31.
 Likewise, the fates of those who had not yet heard the Gospel in Tyre, Sidon or Sodom and were yet destroyed in judgment are not known to us.
 We must therefore allow for the possibility that God will do whatever He deems best for their situation.
 Based upon the record of Scripture, it is not inconceivable to think that God would mercifully overlook the ignorance of those who had never heard the Gospel by preaching to them as Christ did in 1 Peter 3:19.
 In fact, recalling what Christ said in John 15:22-24 may help the reader understand why the destroyed cities of Tyre, Sidon and Sodom, on the day of judgment, were headed for a different outlook than the obstinate (i.e. gospel-rejecting) cities of Chorazin, Bethsaida and Capernaum.
 For in John 15:22-24 Christ says:

 If I had not come and spoken unto them [e.g the obstinate cities], they had not had sin: but now they have no cloke for their sin.
 He that hateth me hateth my Father also.
 If I had not done among them [e.g. the obstinate cities] the works which none other man did, they had not had sin: but now have they both seen and hated both me and my Father.

 Obviously the sin which Christ refers to in this passage is not just any ordinary sin but is a particularly egregious type of sin.
 In fact, it turns out that it’s the most significant sin as it pertains to the day of judgment, for it is the unforgivable sin mentioned in Matthew 12:32, Mark 3:29 and John 3:19.
-This sin involves being confronted with the light of the Gospel and the internal conviction of the Holy Ghost and then rejecting both for the duration of one’s life.
-The only thing that separates those going to Heaven from those going to Hell is whether or not they have committed this life-long sin of John 15:22-24.
+This sin involves being confronted with the light of the Gospel a.k.a. the internal conviction of the Holy Ghost and then rejecting both for the duration of one’s life.
+The only thing which separates those going to Heaven from those going to the Lake of Fire is whether or not they have committed this life-long sin of John 15:22-24.
 I believe that the pervasiveness of this one sin in the obstinate cities allowed Christ to deem them worthy of more woe on the day of Judgment than the three destroyed cities mentioned.
 For though these three destroyed cities were certainly guilty of all types of wickedness and idolatry (e.g. Amos 1:9-10, Joel 3:4-6, Jeremiah 23:14), they had probably never heard the Gospel and were therefore incapable of committing the unforgivable sin of John 15:22-24.
 According to Christ, the obstinate cities would have “not had sin” had they not heard and rejected the Gospel, for His “mighty works” being the fulfillment of Old Testament prophecy bore witness of the Gospel (John 5:36; John 10:25; John 10:37-38; John 14:11, Hebrews 2:3-4).
 Therefore it follows that the destroyed cities of Tyre, Sidon and Sodom must also hear and reject the Gospel before one can consign them to the flames of the Second Death.
 Hence, Jesus argues that because the inhabitants of these destroyed cities would have repented if confronted with His mighty works, it will be more tolerable for them on “the day of judgment” than for the obstinate cities of Chorazin, Bathsaida and Capernaum.

 But here in Matthew 11:20-24 we have exposed something that raises a question.
 What does it mean that it will be “more tolerable?”
 Is the tolerability which Christ refers to concerned with the intensity of each city’s penalty or with the differential success of each city as it pertains to how many of their inhabitants will escape the Second Death?Since these two positions are not mutually exclusive, then perhaps both of them factor into the meaning of “more tolerable.”
 However, only one of these positions is pertinent to the point being made.
 So again, does Christ mean that the degree of punishment for the inhabitants of the obstinate cities will be greater than for those of the corresponding destroyed city?
-For instance, will the intensity of the lake’s fire (Revelation 20:15) be greater for the inhabitants of Capernaum than for Sodom?
-Or, does Christ have the outcome of the entire city (e.g. “more tolerable for the land of “) in mind when He speaks of tolerability?
-For instance, will the obstinate city of Capernaum end up with more of its population in Hell than the destroyed city of Sodom?
+For instance, will the intensity of the Lake’s fire (Revelation 20:15) be greater for the inhabitants of Capernaum than for Sodom?
+Or, does Christ have the outcome of the entire city (e.g. “more tolerable for the land of“) in mind when He speaks of tolerability?
+For instance, will the obstinate city of Capernaum end up with more of its population in Gehenna (i.e. Hell) than the destroyed city of Sodom?

-If on Judgment Day it turns out that the hell-bound individuals from the obstinate cities are of a significantly greater proportion than those of the destroyed cities, then God’s judgment would have indeed been more tolerable for the cities of Tyre, Sidon and Sodom and this would then confirm that Christ’s view of tolerability deals with how many of each city’s inhabitants will face the Second Death.
+If on Judgment Day it turns out that the Gehenna-bound individuals from the obstinate cities are of a significantly greater proportion than those of the destroyed cities, then God’s judgment would have indeed been more tolerable for the cities of Tyre, Sidon and Sodom and this would then confirm that Christ’s view of tolerability deals with how many of each city’s inhabitants will face the Second Death.
 But more importantly, this would also imply that the Gospel was preached to the inhabitants of the destroyed cities prior to the day of judgment.

 So what do you think about the issue?